bbc/bbcrd_vault_collection/docs/oidc_auth.md

 The [`bbcrd.vault.configure_oidc_auth`](../roles/configure_oidc_auth)
-administrative role is provided which sets up basic OIDC auth based on an explicit mapping between named OIDC users and Vault entities (e.g. Vault users).
+administrative role is provided which sets up basic OIDC auth based on an explicit mapping between specific OIDC users and Vault entities (e.g. Vault users).

 This role is an administrative role (see [documentation on role